martymcenroe/ai-power-systems-compendium/README.md

-# ai-power-systems-compendium# AI & ML Compendium for Power Systems
+# AI & ML Compendium for Power Systems

 An authoritative compendium of Artificial Intelligence (AI) and Machine Learning (ML) resources for the Bulk Power System (BPS) and utility sector.